Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5. display the first 10 lines of the file passwd Task 6.
 Displays the third line of the file iacta
 Task 7.
-Creates a file wit the given name and content
+Creates a file wit the given name and content Task 8. writes the result of the command ls -la